Sevenstax/FreeV2G/README.md

 ### SLAC

-SLAC is performed automatically by the WHITE-beet.
+SLAC is performed automatically by the WHITE Beet.
 A notification is received and the application is ready for high-level communication.

 #### V2G High-Level Communication